f00b4r0/tic2json/README.md

 ```

 The timestamps will be logged following the telegraf server timezone which is assumed to be the same as that of the meter (adjust as necessary).

+Note: if using Telegraf to ingest the data, the 'xpath_json' format parser may actually be more suitable as it makes handling underscores in labels easier.

 ## Embedded applications